 Since First Reformed is a pretty heavy drama, it calls for expert thespians.
 Luckily, Schrader assembled an awesome cast with fantastic performances by Ethan Hawke, Amanda Seyfried, and Cedric the Entertainer.
 Hawke’s take on Reverend Toller is definitely Oscar worthy, but who wants to call something like that this early?
 Seyfried’s character is slow to start, yet once she becomes more integral to the plot, you get to see her vast range.
 Yet the performance that left me the most satisfied was Cedric the Entertainer.
 I didn’t expect much out of Mr. the Entertainer, yet he delivered an accurate and downright intriguing rendition of a megachurch pastor.
 He keeps Pastor Jeffers grounded in reality while letting the audience feel as though they are watching a rich and interesting character.

 If you are a big fan of small story supplemented by incredible filmmaking, First Reformed is for you.
 I wouldn’t recommend it to anyone looking for anything too heavy on emotions.
 While it’s not an emotional rollercoaster, it’s a film that really points the camera at you.
-This film is an intense ride through human emotion and faith that will keep you interested from start to finish.
-4.5/5
+This film is an intense ride through human emotion and faith that captivates you from start to finish 4.5/5